lingjoor-research/llm-efficiency-submission/README.md

 # LLM Efficiency Challenge 2023 submission for Lingjoor team.

-Thanks to the organizers for hosting this challenge.
+First of all, thanks to the organizers for hosting this challenge.
 We have learned a lot from this challenge.
-We hope that we can participate in the next challenge.
+This repository contains our submission code for both track (4090, A100) which we use username `kunato` to submit.

 ## Our approach

 We believe that high-quality data is one of the keys to success in this challenge.
-For full details, please see [SOLUTION.md](SOLUTION.md).
+For full details of our approach and how to reproduce our result, please see [SOLUTION.md](SOLUTION.md).

 ## Local evaluation